International Accreditation Program for Human-centered Approach

 • Testing / Evaluation

-regularly validates usability and provides objective evidence that the specified requirements for a specific use or application have been met by an interactive system for specific users
+provides objective evidence that the specified requirements for a specific use or application have been met by an interactive system for specific users.

 • Accessibility